rgero/Game-Concepts/README.md

 ### Fog of War
 The mechanic known in all RTS games.
 It sounds like it could be a fun thing to do in GoDot.

+### Brotato Clone
+I experimented with this a little bit with Unity in the past, however with my comfort in Godot growing, I feel that this would be a good challenge.
+This might be worth its own repo.
+**Goals**
+- A 2D player that the users moves around the screen with WASD
+- A range that is influenced by stats so it can be increased and decreased
+- A weapons array so the player can have up to six.
+  - Maybe each one has their own range?
+ - Enemies with a variety of Hit Points.